tmobile/jazz-installer/README.md

 # Limitations
 * We are creating the stack on us-east-1 region.
 Because us-east-2 has permission issue with s3 Bucket and Cognito resource is not available in us-west-1 region.
 * We have limitation of one stack on a region for an account. (coming soon - this limitation will be removed)

+# Additonal Information
+Please refer to the [wiki pages](https://github.com/tmobile/jazz-installer/wiki) for more details.